zachpmanson/notes/notes/Notes/Software/Programs with Fun Names.md

 - Alpaca, a LLM based on LLaMA
 - Dalai, an installer and interface for LLaMA
 - APL, A Programming Language
+- Lebab, a transpiler from ES5 code to ES6/ES7, the opposite of Babel

 Tags: #lists